Boomer Esiason: Broadcasting

 While still playing, Esiason appeared as a color analyst on the USA Network's two-year broadcast of the World League of American Football (WLAF) on Monday nights, partnered with Brad Nessler.
 After his retirement from playing, he went into broadcasting full-time.
 He was a color commentator for ABC's Monday Night Football from 1998 to 1999.
 Following his dismissal by ABC in 2000, due primarily to personal conflicts between him and play-by-play announcer Al Michaels, he was hired by the Westwood One radio network to become the lead analyst for radio broadcasts of Monday Night Football and Super Bowl games.
 He broadcast every Super Bowl from 2000 to 2018.

 As planned, after broadcasting the Thursday Night Football game on September 6, 2018, he left Westwood One.
-He was quoted as saying "I’m going to miss it, but in all reality I kind of have to get part of my life back."
+He was quoted as saying "I'm going to miss it, but in all reality I kind of have to get part of my life back."
 He currently serves as an in-studio analyst Inside the NFL on Showtime, and hosts Boomer and Gio on WFAN Radio in New York and the CBS Sports Network.
 In September 2012, CBS Radio announced he was added to their collection of talent to deliver five sports updates per day Monday through Friday.
 Esiason was also an analyst for The NFL Today on CBS television from 2002 through 2023.

 Starting in 2013, he began appearing once a week as a guest on The Jim Rome Show during the NFL season to break down the upcoming weekend's NFL action.

+In February 2026, while on his WFAN Radio show, Esiason commented on statements by some United States Olympic athletes about representing their country, saying that American Olympians "should just pipe down and just do their sport and play for our country and respect the flag and respect everything that's going on."
+The remarks drew commentary from media figures including former ESPN producer Mike Ryan, who on The Dan Le Batard Show criticized Esiason's position and defended the athletes' public statements about political and social issues in the United States, stating, "They [Olympic athletes] are using their one moment, in most cases, to highlight that, because that is universally American."